How to Place and Pursue a Property Lien

 - The property gets sold at some point.

-- The lien is paid first before funds distribute to the owner.
+- The lien is paid first before funds are distributed to the owner.

 A property owner may pay the outstanding amount before the lien applies, too.
 Judgment liens are a little less confrontational compared to property liens.